Sydney Technical High School

-Sydney Technical High School (STHS) is a government-funded single-sex academically selective secondary day school for boys, located in Bexley, a southern suburb of Sydney, New South Wales, Australia.
+Sydney Technical High School is a state-financed single-sex academically selective secondary day school for boys, located in Bexley, a southern suburb of Sydney situated near the city.
 Founded in 1911 as part of Sydney Technical College, the school was one of the six original New South Wales selective schools and caters for boys from Year 7 to Year 12.
 The school is colloquially abbreviated to Sydney Tech, STHS or simply Tech.

 Admission to Year 7 is based on an external selective test held in Year 6 during March.
 Admissions for new students to Years 8, 9, 10 and 11 are restricted to filling any vacant places created by the loss of current students.

 Academic achievement

-The school consistently achieves superior results in external assessments, such as the NAPLAN, the ICAS, the Record of School Achievement, and in particular, the Year 12 Higher School Certificate (HSC), where its students are regularly ranked in the top ten places in the state across a variety of subjects.
+The school consistently achieves superior results in external assessments, such as the NAPLAN, the ICAS, the Record of School Achievement, and in particular, the Year 12 Higher School Certificate, where its students are regularly ranked in the top ten places in the state across a variety of subjects.
 On average, over 80% of its students achieve in the top 20% of the state, with a majority gaining an Australian Tertiary Admission Rank of more than 90.

+Sydney Technical High School consistently ranks amongst the podium in the state for Engineering Studies in the Year 12 Higher School Certificate, frequently coming first with an average HSC mark nearing 90.
+Dr. Paul L. Copeland the writer of the Preliminary and HSC syllabus and exams is a teacher at the school.
+He also authored the two main textbooks for Engineering Studies; Engineering Studies: The Definitive Guide Volume 1 and Engineering Studies: The Definitive Guide Volume 2.

+Sydney Technical High School also ranks consistently high, in the top twenty schools of the state for both English Advanced and English Standard courses in the Year 12 Higher Secondary Certificate.
+The school ranked first in the state for English Standard in 2022 with an average HSC mark of 80.5 for the cohort of that year.

-In 2010 fifteen students from the school's graduating class received Premier's Awards for All-round Excellence in the NSW HSC.
+In 2010, fifteen students from the school's graduating class received Premier's Awards for All-round Excellence in the NSW HSC.
 The school won the national championship in the University of Newcastle Science and Engineering Challenge in 2010 (gold division) and 2011 (silver division).